© Copyright – 2013 – Athletics Illustrated

 - 30-minute warm-down, when you have had enough.

 Fartlek should be run weekly throughout the base phase, which is commonly eight to 24 weeks (depending) long.
-The more structured fartleks above, Jono, Mona, Guerilla are a great addition to the week as speed training.
+The more structured fartleks above, Jono, Mona, and Guerilla are a great addition to the week as speed training.
 Going by feel will keep the muscular and cardiovascular stresses from overcooking the system (if and only running by feel).